 - Who can help me through the tough times?
 Your family?
 Friends?
 Health care provider?

 - What pleasures do I get from smoking?
 What ways can you still get pleasure if you quit?

 Studies have shown that these five steps will help you quit and quit for good.
 You have the best chances of quitting if you use them together.

 Make changes to your environment.

 - Throw out ALL cigarettes and ashtrays in your home, car, and place of work.

 - Ask visitors not to smoke around you.

 Look at your past attempts to quit.
 Think about what worked and what did not.

 Research shows that you have a better chance of being successful if you have help.
 You can get support in many ways:

-- Tell your family, friends, and co-workers that you are going to quit and want their support.
-Ask them not to smoke around you or leave cigarettes out in front of you.
+- Tell your family, friends, and co-workers that you are going to quit.
+Ask them not to smoke around you.